Momoko BakerXMomoko Baker

 Why did you join Grant Magazine: “I needed a challenge.
 Grant Magazine combines talking to people, reporting, writing, managing, videography, technology, and photography into one fast-paced monthly cycle we call ‘putting out an issue.’
 It’s time consuming and demanding but I have never been disappointed in the final product.”

 In her first year on the magazine, Charlotte dove head first into the world of journalism and writing stories took up most of her time.
-Now a Junior and the Online Editor, Charlotte hopes to hone her journalistic approach by tackling bigger stories and develop the magazine’s online presence.
+Now a Junior and the Online Editor, Charlotte hopes to hone her journalistic approach by tackling bigger stories and developing the magazine’s online presence.

 “I think I would go crazy if I couldn’t spend at least one weekend a month sleeping out in Oregon’s beautiful wilderness,” she says.
 Luckily, as Vice President for Multnomah County Sheriff’s Office Search and Rescue, she can do just that.
 After becoming a certified searcher in 2014, Charlotte now helps guide new members through the extensive nine month long training program.